maudeux/kwordle/README.md

   - Yellow: Incorrect position
   - Gray: Letter is not found in the word

   You only get 5 tries instead of 6, but you can replay as much as you like :)

 [Try it out now! ](https://maudeux.github.io/kwordle/wordle/)

-(please refresh if you see a blank canvas...
-I am still working on it)
+(please refresh if you see a blank canvas... still working on it)